olympus-terminal/tools/GreatClaudeConfig.md

 - When creating a new file or program, add a timestamp to the filename (format: YYYYMMDD_HHMMSS) - make certain that new output files from developed programs will not override each other
 - Do not run programs on synthetic or subsampled data unless explicitly requested
 - ALWAYS make sure new results files can be traced to the program that generated them
+- **NEVER write "expected results" or predictions about what analysis outcomes should be** - this creates confirmation bias and confuses future agents who may mistake predictions for actual findings

 ## Memory-Efficient Coding